CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a7.md

 - Potential risk: content syndication working process is still open.
 Mitigation plan: the first site will hold the IP and can get a better monetisation than the ones that syndicate that piece of news (revenue share/licence).
 - Getting a token fee by giving the token to the consumer.
 - IPFS will decrease the publisher infrastructure cost and will increase content reach, but IPFS is still very expensive.

+Based on the first two meetings, the team has come up with an evolved approach of the solution (7.3), outlined during the previous sprint.

+**Creating the Digital Identity**